mohitpatel23/SF-AirBnB-dataset-Analysis/README.md

 # San Francisco-Airbnb-data-analysis

+## Analysis performed:

+Analysis 1: Which parameters affect the listings price of Airbnb?
+Analysis 2: Which listings will yield maximum profit?
+Analysis 3: Seasonal Pattern of Prices
+Analysis 4: Sentiment Analysis Of Reviews & its relationship with Price Analysis 5: Recommending prices and doing host analysis for the listings

-Instructions to run the code:
+## Instructions to run the code:

 Install the mentioned libraries:
 1) pandas